-Our behaviour analysis shows that disadvantaged pupils at Gladesmore are more likely to engage in both low level and more serious behaviour incidents.
-They are more likely to receive both fixed term exclusions.
+Our behaviour analysis shows that disadvantaged pupils at Gladesmore are more likely to engage in more serious behaviour incidents, and twice as likely to receive fixed term exclusions.
 Teacher observations suggest that disadvantaged pupils are more likely to be negatively influenced by other pupils with poor behaviour; bad behaviour by a few key pupils can lead to worse behaviour by others around them.
 The impact of this has been a failure to reach their academic potential.